Footage-Firm/mysql-autopatcher/README.md

 The autopatcher expects patches to have the following naming convention: patch-*&lt;major&gt;*-*&lt;minor&gt;*-*&lt;description&gt;*
 Note that instead of hyphons any non-digit character will suffice.
 Minor versions, description, and seperation between "patch" and the major version are all optional.
 If no minor version is present, a minor version of 0 will be assumed.
+Also, it's possible to extend the number of patch "levels" beyond the default 2 (major/minor) to any arbitrary number.
+We're using 3 for local dev to enable seed data at the third level.
+These "levels" will be refered to as level3, level4, etc.

 Patches are executed in order of major versions with ties broken by minor versions.
+Note, when using patch level > 2, ties are broken by subsequent levels (e.g., for 3 levels, level3 is used to break tie when both major and minor are equal).

 Example patch file name: ```patch_0004_9__this-does-cool-things.sql```